Γ

 Strain Warm (40°C) 10 minutes Press through cheesecloth for maximum yield

-Expert tip from Jiri: For heat extraction, I like to use a sous vide device at exactly 55°C. This precise temperature control maximizes allantoin extraction without destroying heat-sensitive compounds.
+Expert Tip from Jiri: For heat extraction, I like to use a sous-vide device at exactly 55°C. This precise temperature control maximizes allantoin extraction without destroying heat-sensitive compounds.

-Benefits of Comfrey Gel
+Advantages of Comfrey Gel

 • Absorbs quickly, no greasy film